Scientists hope to steer robotic surfboards into hurricanes

 “It’s possible that the Saildrones will get damaged or even disabled under these conditions, but we will learn and continue to advance the designs and tactics,” he wrote in an email.

 The teams are excited at the prospect of understanding more about heat exchange within hurricanes, since the probes can gather readings in places that ships just can’t go.
-While buoys can and do collect data, Saildrones have a more expansive instrumentation arsenal and are mobile, compared to buoys, which are anchored in place.
+While buoys can and do collect data, Saildrones have a more expansive instrumentation arsenal and are mobile, compared with buoys, which are anchored in place.

 “They key here is the surface fluxes, the … rate of change of heat, moisture, carbon, etc. [from the sea surface to the atmosphere above],” Jenkins said.
 “It’s the rate of change of heat and moisture in and out of the surface that’s driving the hurricane.”